Intel on Anyone

 Is running a check on a potential roommate private?

 Yes.
-The person is never notified, and your investigation stays confidential.
+The person is never notified, and your report stays confidential.

 Can I use this for a subletter too?